 So you’re about to embark on a Smoky Mountains road trip for the first time.
 Spanning 500,000 acres between Gatlinburg, there’s a lot of ground to cover!
-How will you know which sights to stop for on your Smoky Mountains road trip, and where to find them?
+How will you know which sights to stop for on your Smoky Mountains road trip and where to find them?
 I’ve got you covered!
-Here are ten of my favorite hidden gems, from natural wonders to modern mills for your Smoky Mountains self-guided tour.
+For your Smoky Mountains self-guided tour, here are ten of my favorite hidden gems, from natural wonders to modern mills.

 1. Clingmans Dome Tower

 How would you like to get a bird’s eye view of the whole park?
 Head for Clingmans Dome!
 At 6,643 feet above sea level, it’s the tallest mountain in the Smokies… and the tallest mountain along the entire Appalachian Trail!